schoenenbach/energy/README.md

 1. Diesel: 9,7 kWh/L
 2. Petrol: 8,8 kWh/L

-For simplicity we can assume them to be roughly 10 kWh/L. This allows us now to use the numbers above to estimate the total *energy* needed to run our current car fleet
+For simplicity, we can assume them to be roughly 10 kWh/L. This allows us now to use the numbers above to estimate the total *energy* needed to run our current car fleet
 ![Energy consumption of traffic in Germany][total_traffic]

 Interestingly this seems to stay more or less constant over the past 20 years.